-Have you ever read St. John Chrysostom‘s advice for married couples?
-If you haven’t, you definitely should.
-They are absolutely beautiful!
+Have you ever read Saint John Chrysostom‘s advice for married couples?

-In his 20th homily on Ephesians, St. John Chrysostom discusses the love between husbands and wives.
-One portion of his homily particularly resonates, as he discusses the words a young husband should say to his wife.
+In his homily, Saint John Chrysostom addresses love between husbands and wives.
+One excerpt discusses the words a young husband should say to his wife.

 Here’s the excerpt: